How Inflation Impacts Surety Bonds

 Navigating Inflation in the Surety Industry

-As we previously discussed, inflation likely won’t result in increases to bond limits and higher premium rates.
-However, as with all external market factors, it can draw people to and from certain industries and therefore alter the demand for particular bond types.
+As we previously discussed, inflation may result in increases to bond limits and higher premium rates.
+Additionally, it can draw people to and from certain industries and therefore alter the demand for particular bond types.
 Agents who frequently deal with surety bonds, or who want to, shouldn’t be too concerned about seeing their book of business decrease (at least in the short term) as most surety bonds serve as a prerequisite to conducting business, and are therefore frequently in high demand.

 How Can an Insurance Agent Obtain a Surety Bond?